 Social enterprises are businesses which trade for a social purpose that reinvest or donate over half their profits to further this social or environmental mission.
 They are an increasingly important part of the UK economy contributing £60 billion and employing 2 million people.
 Estimates are there are 100,000 in the UK.
 Research carried out by Social Enterprise UK, the membership body for the sector, shows they are outperforming traditional businesses when it comes to start-up rates, turnover growth and innovation.
 They are also ahead of the pack when it comes to workforce diversity and pay.
-For more information and statistics see Social Enterprise UK’s State of Social Enterprise Report: The Future of Business and the ‘Hidden Revolution’ report, launched in September 2018 which showed the true scale and impact of the sector.
+For more information and statistics see Social Enterprise UK’s State of Social enterprise Report 2019 and the ‘Hidden Revolution’ report which showed the true scale and impact of the sector.

 Social Enterprise Statistics

 Use these statistics from SEUK’s State of Social Enterprise Report to show the wider impact and strength of the UK’s social enterprise movement which is leading the way when it comes to start-up rates, innovation, diversity, pay and creating opportunities where they are needed most.
 Please be sure to reference the report when using these.